studiolo/rossconf/README.md

 The API that serves up the exercises, a.k.a. "x-api", a.k.a. the "Problems API" includes all of the language-specific repositories as git submodules.

+## Claiming Work

+If you choose to work on a part of an issue, please add a comment to that issue saying what you're going to tackle, that way we can avoid having several people submit pull requests for the same thing.